 Asthma - control drugsAsthma - inhaled corticosteroids; Asthma - long-acting beta-agonists; Asthma - leukotriene modifiers; Asthma - cromolyn; Bronchial asthma-control drugs; Wheezing - control drugs; Reactive airway disease - control drugs

-Control drugs for asthma are drugs you take to control your asthma symptoms.
+Control medicines for asthma are drugs you take to control your asthma symptoms.
 You must take them every day for them to work.
-You and your doctor can make a plan for the drugs that work for you.
-This plan will include when you should take them.
-It will also include how much you should take.
+You and your doctor can make a plan for the medicines that work for you.
+This plan will include when you should take them and how much you should take.

-You may need to take these drugs for at least a month before you start to feel better.
+You may need to take these medicines for at least a month before you start to feel better.

-Take them even when you feel okay.
+Take the medicines even when you feel OK.
 Take enough with you when you travel.
 Plan ahead.
 Make sure you do not run out.